kruzif-x/MDEd/README.md

 # MDEd

-MDEd is a personal macOS Markdown editor, built from scratch in AppKit and TextKit 2 for the macOS 26 SDK using Z.AI/GLM 5.3.
+MDEd is a personal macOS Markdown editor, built from scratch in AppKit and TextKit 2 for the macOS 26 SDK using Z.AI/GLM 5.2/5.3 which Z.AI gave me a month of free credit.
 It's a text editor first — every document is a plain `.md`/`.markdown`/`.txt` file on disk, no proprietary format, no account, no sync service, everything is local.

 > **Beta — v0.1b.** This is an early public release.
 The core editing path is stable (320